 Osteopathy is a gentle method of assessing, treating and preventing a wide range of health problems.
-It is a “hands on treatment” where the Osteopath uses combinations of movement, stretching, targeted deep tissue massage and manipulation of a person’s muscles and joints to improve function, relieve pain and aid recovery.
+It is considered a”hands on treatment”.
+An Osteopath uses combinations of movement, stretching, massage and manipulation of a person’s muscles and joints to improve function, relieve pain and aid recovery.

 The Osteopath will take the time to understand their patient, and their unique combination of symptoms, medical history and lifestyle.
 This helps to make an accurate diagnosis of the causes of the pain or lack of function (rather than just addressing the site of the condition), and from that, to formulate a treatment plan that will achieve the best outcome.

 Osteopaths frequently work alongside other health professionals, such as GPs, nurses and midwives as well as alternative medical practitioners.
 Osteopathy works well to complement other medical interventions including surgery and prescribed medication.
 You do not need a GP referral to see an Osteopath.

 Osteopaths are regulated by the General Osteopathic Council (GOsC).
 It is against the law to call yourself an Osteopath unless you are qualified and registered with the GOsC.